Jonany/elm-solitaire/readme.md

 ## Roadmap

-1. Display several cards.
+1. ~~Display several cards.~~
+2. Update the model to support a list of Cards.
-2. Add another suite.
+3. Add another suite.
-3. Add shuffle algorithm.
+4. Add shuffle algorithm.